-To be eligible, a TIFIA TOD project must be public infrastructure and meet the statutory eligibility criteria.
+To be eligible, TIFIA TOD projects must either (I) improve or construct public infrastructure or (II) be economic development and improve or construct public infrastructure and meet the other relevant statutory eligibility criteria.

-The Bureau's interpretation of and methods for evaluating the above underlined statutory language are the subject of the guidance provided in this section of the FAQ.
+The Bureau's interpretation, of and methods for, evaluating the above underlined statutory language are the subject of the guidance provided in this section of the FAQ.

-23 U.S.C. § 601(a)(12)(E)
+1 23 U.S.C. § 601(a)(12)(E) - Note: this provision sunsets as of September 30, 2026 based on the receipt of letters of interest and the Bureau's preliminary eligibility determination.

-▼ 3.1: How does the Bureau define the term "public infrastructure?"
+3.1) How does the Bureau define the terms "public infrastructure" and "economic development"?

 The TIFIA TOD statute uses the term "public infrastructure" to describe an eligible project for TIFIA loans.
 This term refers to infrastructure systems, structures, and facilities, including but not limited to transportation, public utility systems, and capital projects.
-Based on statutory and regulatory references within the Department, the term "public" might reasonably be understood in this context to mean:
+Based on statutory and regulatory references within the Department, the term "public" is understood in this context to mean:

-- 1) owned, occupied, developed, or operated/maintained by the public sector; or - 2) open to the public, support a public service, or serve a public purpose.
+- 1. owned, occupied, developed, or operated/maintained by the public sector; or - 2. open to the public, support a public service, or serve a public purpose